Linear Attention for Joint Power Optimization and User-Centric Clustering in Cell-Free Networks: Computational Complexity Analysis

 When the number of users $K$ increases, the per-sample computational complexity of our model is dominated by the linearized attention term $\mathcal{O}(M \cdot d_{\text{mod}} \cdot K)$, which scales linearly with $K$.
 This linear scaling represents a clear advantage compared to prior Transformer-based approaches~\cite{kocharlakota2024pilot,chafaa2025transformer}, where the complexity grows quadratically as $\mathcal{O}(M \cdot d_{\text{mod}} \cdot K^2)$, and iterative optimization methods~\cite{farooq2020accelerated}, which scale as $\mathcal{O}(T \cdot L \cdot K^2)$ with $T$ iterations.
 It is also favorable compared to the optimal closed-form solution that require cubic scaling $\mathcal{O}(K^3)$, which quickly become prohibitive in dense networks.

-For illustration, we benchmark the runtime on a CPU for $K=40$, computing both \ac{AP}-\ac{UE} clusters and \ac{UL}/\ac{DL} powers using our predicted \ac{UC}-\ac{CF} scheme versus \ac{DCC} (with closed-form solution for power computation).
+For illustration, we benchmark the runtime on a \ac{CPU} for $K=40$, computing both \ac{AP}-\ac{UE} clusters and \ac{UL}/\ac{DL} powers using our predicted \ac{UC}-\ac{CF} scheme versus \ac{DCC} (with closed-form solution for power computation).
 The proposed \ac{UC}-\ac{CF} model requires only $9.2\ms$, whereas \ac{DCC} takes $31.6\second$.
 This orders-of-magnitude speedup, achieved through linearized attention, highlights the significant efficiency gain of our approach and makes it more suitable for large-scale deployments.

-Beyond asymptotic complexity, several practical aspects reinforce the advantage of our model.
-The linear attention mechanism reduces memory usage compared to quadratic approaches, enabling scalability to larger user counts and deployment on resource‑constrained edge devices.
-This efficiency also translates into lower energy consumption, aligning with sustainability goals in next‑generation wireless networks.
-Moreover, the one‑shot inference design avoids iterative overhead, ensuring real‑time responsiveness to dynamic user distributions and mobility.
-Importantly, the model maintains near‑optimal \ac{SE} despite its reduced complexity, confirming that efficiency does not compromise accuracy.
-Finally, linear attention benefits more from parallelization on \acl{GPU} and \acl{TPU} \cite{pal2019gpuparallel, jouppi2017tpu}, further widening the performance gap with quadratic and iterative methods.
+{Beyond asymptotic complexity, several practical aspects reinforce the advantage of our model.
+The linear attention mechanism reduces memory usage compared to quadratic approaches, enabling scalability to larger user counts and deployment on resource-constrained edge devices.
+This efficiency also translates into lower energy consumption, aligning with sustainability goals in next-generation wireless networks.
+Moreover, the one-shot inference design avoids iterative overhead, ensuring real-time responsiveness to dynamic user distributions and mobility.
+Importantly, the model maintains near-optimal \ac{SE} despite its reduced complexity, confirming that efficiency does not compromise accuracy.
+Finally, linear attention benefits more from parallelization on \acl{GPU} and \acl{TPU} \cite{pal2019gpuparallel, jouppi2017tpu}, further widening the performance gap with quadratic and iterative methods.}